-The EY global policy on client and engagement acceptance and continuance sets out principles for EY member firms to determine whether to accept a new client, a new engagement with an existing client, or to continue with an existing client or engagement.
+Global policy on client and engagement acceptance and continuance new client, a new engagement with an existing client, or to continue with an existing client or engagement.
 These principles are fundamental to maintaining quality, managing risk, protecting EY people and meeting regulatory requirements.
 The EY global policy on client and engagement acceptance and continuance is an example of a policy issued by EYG to help ensure the adherence to EY values and to drive consistency in the System of Quality Management.